Police make 'breakthrough' in Chunian rape, murder case

-KASUR: In what is being dubbed as a major breakthrough, police on Thursday claimed to have arrested a man in connection with the rape and murder case of three children in Chunian, ARY News reported.
+KASUR: In what is being dubbed as a major breakthrough, police on Thursday have arrested a man in connection with the rape and murder of three children in Chunian city of Punjab’s Kasur district, ARY News reported.

-According to Kasur’s district police officer (DPO), the suspect was arrested during a raid in Rahim Yar Khan.

-The police officer said the suspect had disappeared following the incident.
-The police have been carrying out raids to arrest the suspects whose whereabouts are unknown after the incident, he added.
+The police officer said the suspect had disappeared after the crime.
+The police have been carrying out raids to arrest the suspect whose whereabouts are unknown after the incident, he added.

 The DPO expressed the optimism that they would soon arrest the actual culprits.